arthurafm/Frogger-Clone/README.md

 // EN-US

 Frogger game recreated using C.
-Made by Arthur Alves in collab with Eduardo Mattje during the 2021/1 period in UFRGS for the final Algorithms and Programming's project, under professor Mara Abel's tutelage.
+Made by Arthur Alves in collab with Eduardo Mattje during the 2021/1 period in UFRGS for the final Algorithms and Programming project, under professor Mara Abel's tutelage.

 The program has: character and obstacles movement system, colision system, score system, pause system, intuitive interface, own design, save using binary files system and ranking using text files system.